 - A nylon string guitar

 - For flamenco, you will need to put a 'golpeador' or 'tap plate' on your guitar.
-This will be discussed at your lesson.

 - A metronome or a metronome app on your smart phone or tablet

 - Classical guitar students will need a footstool or other guitar support.
-This will be discussed at your lesson.

 PAYMENT POLICY: Lessons are paid for in advance, with payment due the first week of each month.
 Cash, checks, credit and debit cards are accepted at your lesson or you may pay online after scheduling your lesson(s) by using the drop-down menu below.